Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: The 21cm galaxy mock data

-We generate mock realizations of the 21cm signal and the underlying galaxy population using \texttt{21cmFASTv4}~\citep{21cmfast11,21cmfast,Park_2019,Davies_2025}.
-The simulations produce coeval three-dimensional cubes of halo properties and the corresponding differential 21cm brightness temperature, $\delta T_\mathrm{b}$, during the EoR.
+We generated mock realizations of the 21cm signal and the underlying galaxy population using \texttt{21cmFASTv4}~\citep{21cmfast11,21cmfast,Park_2019,Davies_2025}.
+The simulations produced coeval 3D cubes of halo properties and the corresponding differential 21cm brightness temperature, $\delta T_\mathrm{b}$, during the EoR.

-We simulate coeval volumes at the redshifts $z\in[6.0, 6.3, 6.6, 7.0, 7.3, 7.6, 8.0]$, which span the late stages of reionization where current and forthcoming galaxy surveys, including PFS, Roman, MOONRISE, and WST, will enable the detection of 21cm-Galaxy cross-correlations through high-redshift galaxy samples.
-At these redshifts, based on recent HERA constraints~\citep{HERA2022, HERA2023, HERA2025}, we can safely assume a saturated spin temperature, in standard EoR scenarios, corresponding to the post-heating regime in which $T_\mathrm{S} \gg T_\mathrm{CMB}$.
+We simulated coeval volumes at the redshifts $z\in[6.0, 6.3, 6.6, 7.0, 7.3, 7.6, 8.0]$, which span the late stages of reionization where current and forthcoming galaxy surveys, including PFS, Roman, MOONRISE, and WST, will enable the detection of 21cm galaxy cross-correlations through high-redshift galaxy samples.
+At these redshifts ($z\leq8$), we assumed a saturated spin temperature, as expected in standard EoR scenarios, corresponding to the post-heating regime in which $T_\mathrm{S} \gg T_\mathrm{CMB}$, and consistent with current upper limits from HERA~\citep{HERA2022, HERA2023, HERA2025}.
 Under this assumption, the 21cm brightness temperature depends only on the neutral hydrogen fraction and the density field via~\citep{Furlanetto2006}

-All simulations are performed in a cubic volume of side length 300 cMpc with a cell size of 2 cMpc, providing sufficient resolution to capture the large-scale ionization morphology relevant for cross-correlation studies while maintaining computational efficiency.
+All simulations were performed in a cubic volume of side length 300 cMpc with a cell size of 2 cMpc, providing sufficient resolution to capture the large-scale ionization morphology relevant for cross-correlation studies while maintaining computational efficiency.